-I am wondering is swimming good for your knees?
-Lately I have been having bad, weak knees.
-I’m looking to know if it helps the structure in your knee.
+I am wondering, is swimming good for your knees?
+Lately, I have been having bad, weak knees.
+I’m looking to know if it helps the structure of your knees.

-Much depends on which swimming stroke you choose to swim and what problems you may currently have with your knees, if any.
+Much depends on which swimming stroke you choose to swim and what problems you may have with your knees if any.

-places the most pressure on the knee joints.
-This is due to the circular whip like action of the leg kick.
-Anyone with weak knee joints may want to avoid swimming breaststroke using a powerful leg kick
+Breaststroke places the most pressure on the knee joints.
+This is due to the circular whip-like action of the leg kick.
+Anyone with weak knee joints may want to avoid swimming breaststroke using a powerful leg kick.

-Recreational breaststroke can be swum placing more emphasis on the arm action than the leg kick.
-Although this is technically incorrect from an efficiency point of view, there is no harm done in swimming the stroke like this, especially if breaststroke is your only option.
+Recreational breaststroke can be swum, placing more emphasis on the arm action than the leg kick.
+Although this is technically incorrect from an efficiency point of view, there is no harm done in swimming a stroke like this, especially if breaststroke is your only option.